 Pros: This is basically one of the best water bottles on the market.
 It’s made from food-grade stainless steel and has a double wall design to keep drinks cold plus vacuum insulation and powder coating to keep the bottle from sweating.
 Most of all, though, it’s crazy durable and leak proof.

-Cons: None.
-Although because of how the lid is structured, it’s probably better for older kids.
+Cons: Because of how the lid is structured, it’s probably better for older kids.

 If you're worried about leaks (and find us a parent who isn't), then you need to get this kids' water bottle, with sealed lids.